BlakeJamesFoster/sql-table-engine/README.md

 queries, joins between tables, and pluggable BST/hash indexes - all through a REPL that reads commands from standard input.

-This was the third project of a data structures course sequence, cleaned up (naming, comments, Javadoc) to the same standard as the other projects in this portfolio, with no change in behavior.

 ## Overview

 ```bash